-These are things I’ve collected, and will teach us, since I’m among friends, not just for your entertainment, I hope, but that you’ll be able to find something in them.
+These are things I’ve collected, venerable teachers, members of the sangha and friends, not just for your entertainment, I hope, but that you’ll be able to find something in them.
 They’re not a connected chain or a logical and ordered exposition of anything.
 They can be compared to striking sparks.
 You have to prepare the flint and then you put the tinder very carefully prepared and dried on the edge of it, and then you take the steel and you strike.
 A spark will occasionally come, and still more occasionally, that spark will ignite the tinder.
 Then tinder begins to smoulder and you have to protect it, blowing it very, very carefully.
 Finally, you can light a cigarette from it or a piece of paper.
-If you get bored with it, you start striking the steel like that [movement of the hand].
+If you get bored with it, you start striking the steel like that [casual movement of the hand].
 Then you don’t get any sparks at all.

 In the spiritual analogy of this, striking a spark from our heart, the teachers devise subsidiary methods to produce a certain liveliness into our practice if it has lapsed.
 The preparation, all has to be done very carefully by the study and the discipline and the daily life practice.
 When all that’s been done, if one begins to get a little bored or slack, then the chance of a spark arising is not so great.